 A. Fixed basic salary

-The fixed basic salary of the CEO and other members of executive management is reconsidered each year.
+The fixed basic salary of the members of executive management is reconsidered each year.
 The division between basic salary and, where appropriate, variable remuneration shall be proportionate to the executive’s responsibility and authority.
-The group of other members of executive management consists, including the new head of HR and sustainability of seven people, two women and five men.
+The executive management team consists of eight people, two women and six men.
 The composition and size of this group can change over time as a consequence of how the business develops.

 B. Variable remuneration (Short-Term Incentive, STI)

 The ceiling for the CEO’s variable remuneration is a maximum of 75 percent of annual salary.
 For other members of executive management, the ceiling for variable remuneration is a maximum of 50 percent of annual salary.
-The variable remuneration of the CEO and the other members of executive management is based on the outcome of two quantitative parameters when compared with set targets.
+The variable remuneration of the executive management is based on the outcome of two quantitative parameters when compared with set targets.
 The quantitative parameters are related to the Company’s sales and income (EBITDA).
-The total cost to the company of the total variable remuneration to the CEO and other members of executive management must not exceed SEK 19,000,000 (including social security fees).
+The total cost to the company of the total variable remuneration to the members of executive management must not exceed SEK 20,000,000 (including social security fees).

 Notice of termination for the CEO shall be no more than 12 months and for the other members of executive management three to six months.
 If the Company terminates employment, severance pay of no more than twelve months’ salary is to be paid to the CEO.
 There is no severance pay for other members of executive management when their employment is terminated.